 Do Traffic Violations Show Up on Criminal Background Check?
 No

-Do traffic violations show up on criminal background checks, and will running a personal background check reveal if a person has been charged with a traffic violation without them knowing?
+Traffic violations generally do not appear on standard background checks; however, among the 112,000 traffic tickets issued daily in the U.S., more severe violations might be included.
+Additionally, running a personal background check won’t necessarily reveal if a person has been charged with a traffic violation without their awareness.1

 Therefore, if you’re not sure about the severity of your ticket or if it’ll show up, simply use the form above to check what’s on your record to be sure it doesn’t cause issues down the line.